RafaelMoreira1180778/resume/README.md

 This warning serves the purpose of giving credit to the creators of the vector images used.

-## Licensing
+## License

+Copyright © 2022 Rafael Moreira

-This project is hosted under the [Apache 2.0 License](https://gitlab.com/work-and-public/cv/-/raw/master/LICENSE).
+This repository and all it's code is under the [MIT License](./LICENSE).